airportyh/simple-input/README.md

 # Simple Input

-A prompt library for node.js that *is* simple.
+A input/prompt library for node.js that *is* simple.

 ## Usage